Learn the steps on how to become a Registered Training Organisation.

 Miscellaneous operating costs related to having an RTO such as training venue, utilities, travel.

 A business plan is designed to provide an overview of the new RTO organization’s goals and strategies and how your organisation plan to reach those goals.
 Having a detailed and well-researched business plan shows the regulator that you are serious about running your new RTO and you have a long-term plan for its success.

-The RTO business plan follows the usual standard and should include short term and long terms goals and strategies.
-You need to ensure the business plans including the following information.
+The RTO business plan follows the usual standard and should include short-term and long terms goals and strategies.
+You need to ensure the business plans include the following information.
 The RTO business plan should have the below topics covered as a minimum.

 Planned courses to add to the scope

 expansion of courses to scope

 short terms and long terms goals for the RTO

 market analysis for the courses you plan to add to the scope